davidolohowski/academic-kickstart/content/about-me/index.md

 I draw and doodle in my spare time.
 In fact, I was aiming for a career as an artist all the way till high school.
 But I dropped it as a career path due to multiple reasons and it ended up as a hobby after high school.
 It still provides me with a lot of calm and comfort, however, and I enjoy the absolute freedom when I let my imagination loose.

-I am also a die-hard Barcelona fan simply because of the GOAT --- Lionel Messi.
+I am also a die-hard of the GOAT --- Lionel Messi.
 The debate on whether he is the GOAT has already settled after the 2022 WC.

 I also quite enjoy classical musics as well as movie scores when I need to focus and study.
 Debussy and Mozart are probably on the top of my list.
 Interstellar and Star Wars soundtracks are simply genius.